dileivas/DAnki/README.md

 ## How to use

-Here is an exemple using a csv file from kindle.
+Here is an example using a csv file from kindle.

 ```python
 from DAnki.DAnki import DAnki